KAZABUILD/KAZABUILD/BUGS.md

 [00024] Attempting to post or save the build freezes the website.
 - Type: incorrect implementation/error
-- Status: pending
+- Status: FIXED
 - Source: frontend
 - Details: The application needs a performance increase.

 [00025] The content displayed on webpages should differ based on the user id and access level.
 - Type: incorrect implementation/error/missing feature
-- Status: pending
+- Status: FIXED
 - Source: frontend
 - Details: For example, if the user is viewing their own profile they should see options to modify it vs other users should see an additional follow button.

 [00025-A] The user should be able to modify their builds.
 - Type: missing feature
-- Status: pending
+- Status: FIXED
 - Source: frontend
 - Details: The option is missing from build page.

 [00026] The build page does not display who created the build.
 - Type: incorrect implementation/error/missing feature
-- Status: pending
+- Status: FIXED
 - Source: frontend

 [00027] The errors displayed to the users shouldn't contain error output.
 - Type: incorrect implementation
-- Status: pending
+- Status: FIXED
 - Source: frontend
 - Details: User readable errors either should have simplified output or no output displayed at all.

 [00028] The explore builds page search doesn't use server side paging.
 - Type: incorrect implementation
-- Status: pending
+- Status: FIXED
 - Source: frontend
 - Details: Any paging for a lot of elements should be paginated. ordered and searched using the server.

 [00029] The builds in the explore build page shouldn't have "click to view" text when the entire object is clickable.
 - Type: incorrect implementation
-- Status: pending
+- Status: FIXED
 - Source: frontend

 [00030] Explore builds rating is missing.